2026 NTP Symposium

 Focus: This panel on science communication highlights how researchers can make complex ideas clear, engaging, and accessible to diverse audiences.
 It also explores career paths and practical strategies for building trust and impact through storytelling, media, and public outreach.

-Panelist: Beth Fischer (IP manager at WARF), Alicia Williams (Science writer at Morgridge)
+Panelist: Victoria Sutton (IP manager at WARF), Alicia Williams (Science writer at Morgridge), AnnaKay Kruger (Multimedia specialist at Promega)

 Academic Funding Session